 I am delighted to hear that you will soon be joining us in Chile!
 The country is civilized, beautiful and fabulous.
 I am sure you will enjoy it.

 1) The cost of the program (is $2,995 for each visa holder plus $500 per dependent ($250 if a minor).
 If you do not have a Chilean address to receive visa correspondence, there is an added charge of $400 per year for this service.
 The program takes you through both the temporary or contract visa AND permanent residency stages.
+That means that you will be under our care for between 14 and 20 months, normally.
 We also offer, upon request, a temporary tax ID number that can be used to buy a car or home, and we advise on where a person can get a customs broker that can bring in their container.
 Dr. Cobin is normally available for limited consultation to program participants.
+If you need to work as soon as possible, the government also provides a temporary work permit prior to obtaining the visa.
+It takes about six weeks to two months to arrive and bears an additional cost of one-half of the normal visa fee for your country, i.e., normally between US$0 and US$1,000.

-2) In order to begin the program, you need (to order your documents (if in the USA they should be new certificates which are sent to the Secretary of State of the state that issued it in the USA and then must be translated and sent to the Chilean consulate which has jurisdiction over that area for a consular stamp), (3) have your social security estimated benefits statement (USA) and account statements notarized and sent for a consular stamp as well, (4) email us your specific travel dates in which you plan to be in Santiago (at least 2 or 3 weekdays duration), including your full name, address and passport number, and (5) wire us your total program fee.
+2) In order to begin the program, you need (to order your documents (if in the USA they should be new certificates which are sent to the Secretary of State of the state that issued it in the USA and then must be apostilled by thge secretary of state of each state or the federal government), (3) have your social security estimated benefits statement (USA) and account statements notarized, (4) email us your specific travel dates in which you plan to be in Santiago (at least 2 or 3 non-local-holiday weekdays duration), including your full name, address and passport number, and (5) wire us your total program fee.
 We cannot start any processing or deal with specific questions you might have until our arrangement has been formalized by paying the initial fee.
+Note that legal documents issued in Spanish, English, French, Italian or Portugese do not have to be translated by official services sanctioned by the Chilean consulate with jurisdiction over your area.
+All other languages do.

 3) Payment by wire transfer should be sent to the Business English Institute’s company bank account.
 Bank information for the wire transfer is: Scotiabank Chile, Branch: La Dehesa, Santiago, Account number: 971029358, Account name/Beneficiary: Instituto Inglés de Negocios, S.A., Bank address: Av.
 El Rodeo 12699, Lo Barnechea, Santiago, Chile, Swift Code: BKSACLRM, Universal Identification Chips UID: 006582, Correspondent Bank 1: Wachovia Bank, S.A., New York, SWIFT PNBPUS33NNYC, Correspondent Bank 2: Citibank, S.A., ABA 021000089, SWIFT CITIUS33, Correspondent Bank 3: Bank of America, SWIFT BOFAUS3N, Correspondent Bank 4: Standard Chartered Bank, ABA 026002561, Chips UID 00658, SWIFT SCBLUS33, Notify us once the payment has been effected so that we can look for it.